paytoncarter14/odonata-nextflow/README.md

 # About

-This is currently only working with the 20kb probe sequences.
+This is currently only working with the 20kb probe sequences, starting from the filtered ortholog files (i.e. alignment is the first step).

 # Download